Why Whole Grains?

 Why You Should Choose Whole Grains

-Simply put, refined grains are stripped of important nutrients during the refining process that our bodies use to function at our best.
+Simply put, you should choose whole grain foods over refined grain foods because refined grains are stripped of important nutrients during the refining process that our bodies use to function at our best.
 Gorham says, “The bran and germ offer good sources of fiber, B vitamins, vitamin E, magnesium, iron, zinc, and protein.
 Whole grains are left intact and offer a bigger nutritional bang for your buck.”

-At Kodiak Cakes, we use whole grain flour in our products for these exact reasons.
+At Kodiak Cakes, we use whole grain wheat in our products for these exact reasons.
 In fact, using whole grains help us pack in more:

 - Vitamins: The B vitamins and vitamin E found in whole grains are vital to metabolism, help our bodies turn the food we eat into energy, and help fight off disease.